aawaheed/magic/backend/files/misc/common-startup-files/default.md

 - [html] is mandatory and the HTML to render on the frontend.

+**IMPORTANT** - Remember to always use absolute URLs in your JavaScript if you're invoking the backend.
+You can find the backend URL further up in this instruction.

+### Add HTML widget to machine learning type

+This function allows you to associate an HTML widget with a machine learning type.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/machine-learning/add-html-widget.hl]:
+{
+  "type": "[STRING_VALUE]",
+  "prompt": "[STRING_VALUE]",
+  "filename": "[STRING_VALUE]"
+}
+___

+Arguments;

+- [type] is mandatory and the machine learning type you want the widget to be associated with
+- [prompt] is mandatory and should be a VSS friendly name, allowing us to easily match the widget towards natural English when we should render the widget.
+- [filename] is mandatory, and a filename of an existing HTML widget that must physically exist on disc.

+#### Rules for widgets

-**IMPORTANT** - The HTML is rendered inline into the chatbot output surface.
+1. The HTML is rendered inline into the chatbot output surface.
 Make sure any CSS in the HTML only applies for the rendered section and doesn't clash with other parts by using a unique CSS selector name.
-And use unique IDs, form name attributes, and CSS classes for every single form you create, such as "form1_name", "form2_css-selector", etc.

-**IMPORTANT** - NEVER send complete HTML with body and head tags, only render small sections of HTML to make sure it can be correctly handled by the frontend.
+2. NEVER send complete HTML with body and head tags, only render small sections of HTML to make sure it can be correctly handled by the frontend.

-**IMPORTANT** - The frontend and the backend runs on different hosts.
+3. The frontend and the backend runs on different hosts.
 ALWAYS use absolute URLs if the form is invoking the backend with HTTP invocation.
-Use the backend URL as your base URL. **USE ABSOLUTE URLS WHEN GENERATING JAVASCRIPT TO BE SHOWN USING THIS FUNCTION**!
+Use the backend URL as your base URL. **ALWAYS USE ABSOLUTE URLS WHEN GENERATING JAVASCRIPT TO BE SHOWN USING THIS FUNCTION**!

 #### About AI functions